sparksuite/.github/profile/README.md

 # Hi, we’re Sparksuite 👋

 We’re a small team with a relentless focus on mighty fine software.
 Day-to-day we’re building industry-leading software companies like [HOA Express](https://www.hoa-express.com/) and [GradePro](https://gradepro.app/).
-These companies wouldn’t be what they are today with the myriad of open source libraries, tools, and technologies they rely on.
+These companies wouldn’t be what they are today without the myriad of open source libraries, tools, and technologies they rely on.
 To give back, we’ve open sourced a number of tools that solve problems our own engineers have run into.

 ## 😃 Company culture